 To join them, I started looking into the possibility of renting a Motorcycle from Twisted Road or Rider Share.
 There were a few bikes nearby, and the prices weren’t crazy.
 A 2020 BMW GS 310 caught my eye, and I thought it might be fun to toy around on a little bike.

 I started to get second thoughts when I began reading the fine print.
-First, there was the cost of the motorcycle, additional insurance needed to be purchased, then tire-specific insurance was strongly advised, and then there were rental fees.
+First was the cost of the motorcycle, additional insurance needed to be purchased, tire-specific insurance was strongly advised, and then there were rental fees.

 The price quickly surpassed the advertised $85 per day, and I wasn’t getting a warm and fuzzy feeling about the rental process, so I bailed on that idea.